-The Department maintains oversight over the CMHS waiver in its contracts/interagency agreements through tracking of contract deliverables on a monthly, quarterly, semi-annually, and yearly basis, depending on the details of each agreement.
+The Department maintains oversight over the CHCBS waiver in its contracts/interagency agreements through tracking of contract deliverables on a monthly, quarterly, semi-annually, and yearly basis, depending on the details of each agreement.
 The Department has access to and reviews all required reports, documentation and communications.
 Delegated responsibilities of these agencies/vendors are monitored, corrected, and remediated by the Department's Office of Community Living.

-Colorado selects a representative random sample of waiver participants for annual review, with a confidence level of 95%, margin of error 5%, from the combined population of waiver participants in Waiver Control # CO.0006, Waiver Control #CO.0268, and Waiver Control # CO.0288.
-The results obtained reflect the performance of the combined system, ensuring that the system for the waivers is responsive to the needs of all individuals served.
+Colorado selects a representative random sample of waiver participants for annual review, with a confidence level of 95%, margin of error 5%, from the total population of waiver participants.
+The results obtained reflect systemic performance to ensure the waiver is responsive to the needs of all individuals served.
 The Department trends, prioritizes and implements system improvements (i.e., design changes) prompted as a result of an analysis of the discovery and remediation information obtained.
-The Department chooses this inclusive approach because the following five conditions are met: